-1. Alternatively referred to as a USB flash drive, data stick, pen drive, memory unit, keychain drive and thumb drive, a jump drive is a portable drive that is often the size of a human thumb (hence the name) and it connects to a computer via USB port.
+1. Alternatively referred to as a USB flash drive, data stick, pen drive, memory unit, key chain drive and thumb drive, a jump drive is a portable storage device.
+It is often the size of a human thumb (hence the name) and it connects to a computer via USB port.
 Today, flash drives are available in sizes such as 256MB, 512MB, 1GB, 5GB, and 16GB and are an easy way to transfer and store information.

 How do I use a flash drive?

 A flash drive can be used like any drive on your computer.
 Start by inserting the flash drive into a front or back USB port or to a USB hub.
-Once connected open My Computer and you should see the drive as "Removeable Disk", "Flash drive", or as the manufacturer's name.
+Once connected open My Computer and you should see the drive as "Removable Disk", "Flash drive", or as the manufacturer's name.
 Once the drive has been determined, you can copy any file you want and paste it into the flash drive or drag-and-drop the files to the flash drive.

 - Unable to read USB thumb drive.